 What About Using a Mac (Apple Macintosh)?
 Apple computers are fine systems, generally durable and easy-to-use, although often more expensive than similarly-equipped Windows-based systems.
 It is possible for an Engineering student to use a Mac successfully.
 However, it is our experience that there will be software available that does not run natively on MacOS, meaning that the student will either not be able to use their Mac with that software OR will need to install Microsoft Windows on the Mac as a guest operating system.
 Thus, we do not recommend that Engineering students purchase a Mac as their computer unless they are already very familiar and experienced with MacOS.

 Faculty/Staff Computer Recommendations

-At this time, the college is transitioning to a system where, primarily, CCS will obtain and manage computers for faculty and staff use.
-This change will allow the college to maintain greater compliance with university policy, guidelines and best practices regarding security and privacy, replacement cycles, etc., while also improving overall computing support.
+This process allows the college to maintain greater compliance with university policy, guidelines, and best practices regarding security and privacy, replacement cycles, etc., while also improving overall computing support.

 As for recommended hardware configuration, much depends on how the computer will be used – office use or research, fixed or mobile, etc. Generally, we recommend the following minimum specifications for faculty and staff:

 - Intel Core i7 Processor

 - 16GB RAM

 But, again, you should discuss your specific needs with CCS so we assure the configuration of your new computer matches your intended use.